kartoza/rir-dashboard/sphinx/source/pages/using/platform_tour.md

 5. **The Basemap Icon**: To expand or collapse the basemap panel, "click" on this icon.
 When expanded, you will be able to choose which basemap you would like to be displayed on your canvas extent.
 <br>![The basemap icon](../../img/basemap-button.png "The basemap icon")<br><br>

-6. **Map**: The map displays a geographic area based on the instant being used.
+6. **Map**: The map displays a geographic area based on the instantce being used.
 In this case, it’s Somalia.
 The information that is displayed on the map is determined by the layers that are selected as well the factors that have been selected within the 'Indicator Panel'.
 A complete guide of the map and accompanying interactions will be available in a document to follow.
  <br><br>
 7. **The Info Button**: The 'Info Button' expands a panel that contains a summary of the severity of the selected indicators in different locations within the geographic area.
 It also has an 'Indicators' option to select which illustrates the severity of all the factors for a specific location within the geographic area, this location can be selected by using your mouse and simply "clicking" on the area of interest.
 <br>![The info button](../../img/info-button.png "The info button")<br><br>